fangchun007/SDC_Personal_Notes/README.md

 **Udacity's Self-driving Car Engineer Nanodegree programme covers machine learning, deep learning, computer vision, sensor fusion, localization, control, and related automotive hardware skills.
 (NOT ACCURATE and NOT SUFFICIENT)**

+**Kalman Filter, Unscented Kalman Filter, Particle Filter are three popular techiques used in target tracking and localization.
+PID and MPC are two popular methods for control.** In tracking and localization problems, algorithm implementation is important.
+In control problmes, both alogrithm implementation and parameter tuning are important.
+Note that we also need to decide how many particles will be used in partile filter.

 ## Kalman Filter

 Kalman Filter is a popular technique that used in tracking.
 The idea is to represents the location of tracking object by Gaussian and iterates on two main cycles - Measurement Update Cycle and Motion Update/Prediction Cycle - to obtain a more accurate distribution than those based on a single measurement alone.